Recognized knowledge and expertise

-As part of our product leadership strategy, collaboration and research portfolio & knowledge management are corporate disciplines we actively cultivate.
+As part of our strategy, collaboration, research portfolio management and knowledge management are corporate disciplines we actively cultivate.
 We heavily rely on the knowledge and expertise of our Scientific Advisory Board to align our R&D efforts with the needs of the medical community, and by extension, the patient community.

 The Fortimedix Scientific Advisory Board consists of internationally recognized key opinion leaders in the field of minimally invasive surgery.
 We plan on expanding our Scientific Advisory Board as we continue to develop solutions across surgical specialties.

 Santiago Horgan, MD is an internationally recognized leader in minimally invasive surgery and an expert in esophageal disease, weight-loss surgery, and new technologies and approaches for surgery.
 He is also a pioneer in the field of natural orifice translumenal endoscopic surgery (NOTES), in which surgical instruments are passed through a natural orifice such as the mouth to reach the desired organ.